kcujjwal/massiveEnsemble/README.md

 # massiveEnsemble

-he csv files give the area burnt by the fire starting at location #Seed under different weather conditions (Temperature, Humidity and Wind) at different time instants.
+The csv files give the area burnt by the fire starting at location #Seed under different weather conditions (Temperature, Humidity and Wind) at different time instants.

 Simulation Duration - 5 hours